 While survival rates for childhood cancer have shown impressive improvement, those statistics only capture patients who survive five or 10 years.
-They do not reflect the survivors like Nick who suffer an early death from secondary cancers or devastating long-term side effects such as heart disease that result from the toxicity of current therapies.
-The Nick Currey Fund is dedicated to finding new and improved therapies for Ewing sarcoma that either represent a real cure or are less toxic than conventional chemotherapy.
-Donations to the Nick Currey Fund will be used exclusively to fund Ewing sarcoma research projects selected by the Currey family in consultation with Michael Harris, MD, head of Pediatric Hematology and Oncology at Hackensack University Medical Center and other leading pediatric oncologists.
+They do not reflect the survivors, like Nick, who suffer an early death from secondary cancers or devastating long-term side effects, such as heart disease, that result from the toxicity of current therapies.

+Nick's parents, Nancy and Ralph Currey, established the Nick Currey Fund in his memory to support research that will help us more quickly reach the day when no young person's life is cut short by Ewing sarcoma.
+Donations to the Nick Currey Fund will be used exclusively to fund pediatric cancer research projects selected by the Currey family in consultation with Michael Harris, MD, head of Pediatric Hematology and Oncology at Hackensack University Medical Center and other leading pediatric oncologists.
 Dr. Harris was Nick’s oncologist and close friend for 15 years.
-To donate to the Nick Currey Fund, click here.

 To date, The Nick Currey Fund has raised over $1 million and continues to fund a number research projects aimed at improving outcomes for children, adolescents and young adults diagnosed with Ewing sarcoma.